stackhpc/ansible-slurm-appliance/ansible/roles/cuda/README.md

 ## Role Variables

-- `cuda_distro`: Optional.
-Default `rhel8`.
+- `cuda_repo_url`: Optional.
+URL of `.repo` file.
+Default is upstream for appropriate OS/architecture.
-- `cuda_repo`: Optional.
-Default `https://developer.download.nvidia.com/compute/cuda/repos/{{ cuda_distro }}/x86_64/cuda-{{ cuda_distro }}.repo`
 - `cuda_driver_stream`: Optional.
-The default value `default` will, on first use of this role, enable the dkms-flavour `nvidia-driver` DNF module stream with the current highest version number.
-The `latest-dkms` stream is not enabled, and subsequent runs of the role will *not* change the enabled stream, even if a later version has become available.
-Changing this value once an `nvidia-driver` stream has been enabled raises an error.
-If an upgrade of the `nvidia-driver` module is required, the currently-enabled stream and all packages should be manually removed.
+Version of `nvidia-driver` stream to enable.
+This controls whether the open or proprietary drivers are installed and the major version.
+Changing this once the drivers are installed does not change the version.
 - `cuda_packages`: Optional.
 Default: `['cuda', 'nvidia-gds']`.
+- `cuda_package_version`: Optional.
+Default `latest` which will install the latest packages if not installed but won't upgrade already-installed packages.
+Use `'none'` to skip installing CUDA.
 - `cuda_persistenced_state`: Optional.
 State of systemd `nvidia-persistenced` service.
 Values as [ansible.builtin.systemd:state](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/systemd_module.html#parameter-state).
 Default `started`.